 Well-being of music students and music professional -research group

-The research group focused on the well-being of professionals in the music industry consists of Professor Tuire Kuusi, an expert in music research, and five doctoral researchers.
+The research group focuses on the well-being of professionals and development of working environments in the music industry.
+It consists of Professor Tuire Kuusi, an expert in music research, and eight doctoral researchers.

 Presentation

-The research group working on musicians’ well-being consists of Tuire Kuusi (professor of music research) and four researchers preparing their doctorate.
-The projects focus on performance psychology of bachelor students (MM, Mental coach Anni Jääskeläinen), on the transition phase between master studies and working life (MM, Solution-focused brief therapist Johanna Engelbarth), on career management of professional musicians (MM Jussi-Pekka Piirainen), on well-being of church musicians, particularly from the perspectives of meaningfulness and fulfillment at work (MM Eerika Halonen), and on musician leadership and its impact within orchestra community (MM, M.Soc.Sc.
-Päivi Rissanen).
+The research group consists of Tuire Kuusi (professor of music research) and eight researchers preparing their doctorate.
+The projects focus on psychosocial-psychodynamic processes of music performance anxiety among young music students (Mpsych, clinical, MM Giuseppe Gentile), on performance psychology of bachelor students (MM, Mental coach Anni Jääskeläinen), on the transition phase between master studies and working life (MM, Solution-focused brief therapist Johanna Engelbarth), on career management of professional musicians (MM Jussi-Pekka Piirainen), on well-being of church musicians, particularly from the perspectives of meaningfulness and fulfillment at work (MM Eerika Halonen), and on musician leadership and its impact within orchestra community (MM, M.Soc.Sc.
+Päivi Rissanen), on development of a model aimed at strengthening orchestra section leaders’ team leadership skills (M.Ed. in Music Pedagogy Marjukka Puutio) and on artistic development of a professional choir with a systemically intelligent approach (MM, MA Markus Yli-Jokipii).

 Researchers and research projects